puppetlabs/bolt/developer-docs/bolt-api-servers.md

 #### POST body

 - `connect_data`: Hash, *required* - Data for the Connect plugin to look up.
-Keys are the lookup in the inventoryfile which points to a hash with a required "value" key that points to the value to look up.
+Keys are the lookup in the inventory file which points to a hash with a required "value" key that points to the value to look up.

 #### Request